tzlilsep/tzlilsep/README.md

 - **Windows Desktop Checkers game** built with C# and .NET, applying advanced OOP principles.
 - **Console games** developed in C and C++.
 - **Machine Learning projects** – built a **CNN model** for image classification and an **XGBoost model** for predicting Alzheimer’s disease using UK Biobank data.
--

 ---

 🌍 **Languages:** Hebrew (Native), English (Advanced)

-Thank you for visiting my profile! 😊